SparkDev97/HyperionWidgets-Examples/README.md

 Included in this git is a 'HyperionWidgetsTemplate' which contains a fully compilable template of a simple HyperionWidget.

 The template simply displays a red box on the screen, so take a look at this.
+For the easiest experience, build your widgets starting from this template.

 HyperionWidgets must conform to the 'HyperionWidget' protocol.
 This is included in the 'HyperionWidgets.h' API header file.